Working towards zero waste in our cities

 • Safe disposal and treatment

-City strategies and policies designed to manage disposal and recovery facilities such as landfills, composting, landfill gas utilisation, materials recovery facilities (MRFs) etc., eliminating open dumping, open burning and waste leakage, improving disposal quality, developing organic waste recovery infrastructure, improving recycling and segregation;
+Implementing city strategies and policies to effectively manage disposal and recovery facilities such as landfills, composting, landfill gas utilisation, and materials recovery facilities (MRFs).
+This includes eliminating open dumping, open burning, and waste leakage, enhancing disposal quality, establishing organic waste recovery infrastructure, and improving recycling and segregation.

 • Informal sector integration